 Tapered protection – members who were more than 10 years, but less than 13 years and 5 months from their NPA as at 1 April 2012 are entitled to tapered protection.
-This means they will move to the 2015 Scheme at a date later than 1 April 2015.
+This means they will move to the 2015 Scheme at a future date.

-No protection – members who, as at 1 April 2012, were more than 13 years and 5 months from their NPA have no protection and will move to the 2015 Scheme on 1 April 2015.
+No protection – members who, as at 1 April 2012, were more than 13 years and 5 months from their NPA had no protection and moved to the 2015 Scheme on 1 April 2015.

 NHS Pensions has published a useful comparison of the features and benefits of the 1995/2008 Scheme and the 2015 NHS Pension Scheme.
 The comparison includes information on the age at which members can retire and differences in how the pension and lump sum are calculated at retirement.
 The document is available to view on the NHS Pensions website.

 If you would like more information, please email firstname.lastname@example.org.